weecology/updating-data/content/travisci/datachecking/_index.md

 pre: "<b>8. </b>"
 ---

 1. Modify the .R scripts in the `testthat` folder to automatically check your data for errors.
-GitHub Actions will automatically run any files inside the `testthat` folder.
 For example, copy [this script](/sample-scripts/test-periods.R) into `testthat/test-periods.R`.
 It will automatically make sure that the sampling period values in your data are plausible.

   ```
   library(testthat)